 $40,000 for central air conditioning for the Alexander Hamilton Student Dormitory;

 $35,000 for central air conditioning for the General MacArthur Cafeteria and adult sleeping rooms located in the building;

 $25,000 for refurbishment of the lobbies in the Benjamin Franklin and Alexander Hamilton Student Dormitories – both buildings are in need of new furniture, flooring, lighting and recreational equipment.

 Donate today and plan to attend the 2012 AMVETS youth program in November, where the Freedoms Foundation will recognize donors to the Commander’s Project.

-Beryl Love and the Freedoms Foundation staff are ready to assist Departments, Posts and individual donors who desire to participate in this fundraising mission.
+The Freedoms Foundation staff is ready to assist Departments, Posts and individual donors who desire to participate in this fundraising mission.
 Together we can help the Freedoms Foundation accomplish its mission to educate and inspire our country’s next generation of civic leaders.

 For more information, contact:

 Stephanie Mullen, AMVETS National Programs Manager